Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Literature/Readme.md

    - **Future Perspectives:** The paper may have explored the future development of sensitivity analyses in environmental modeling and made recommendations to improve and extend SALib.

 #  The literature is limited to the same application scenario but uses different methods or answers other questions.
+"Global reconstruction of language models with linguistic rules – Explainable AI for online consumer reviews."
+By Binder et al. (2020)
 # Introduction:
 Binder et al.(2020) focused on the language model.
 The focus of this paper lies in language models, particularly BERT, which are extensively utilized in text analytics tasks such as sentiment analysis.
 These models, however, pose a challenge as they are often perceived as opaque "black boxes," making their predictions difficult to comprehend.
 There is an emerging need for explainable AI (XAI) to deconstruct and rationalize predictions made by complex AI models, like BERT, to ensure compliance with regulations such as GDPR's "right to explanation."